What is new?

 - On desktop, time-series charts are shown to allow filtering on time range, and tag cloud is visualized.

 Maybe the biggest drawback of not using a centralized service is losing the "convenience" of everything synced on every device.

 - Currently, the Local Native desktop implemented wired sync based on files via exchange and appending items from one to another and vice versa.

 - Wireless via bluetooth seems achievable (on android).

 - safe network?

-There are definitely plenty room for improvements, some known ones among many others:
+There is definitely plenty of room for improvements, some known ones among many others:

 - No windows desktop build because of an upstream issue.

-- On iOS the tags layout is not optimal as it does not scroll and each tag is same width regardless of character length.
+- On iOS, the layout of the tags is not optimal as it does not scroll, and each tag is the same width regardless of character length.

 - Crash when adding note on Nexus 5X. (on Pixel 2 and Nexus 6 is fine)

-- Mac app store build has sandbox issue so it is not quite usable.
+- Mac app store build has a sandbox issue, so it is not quite usable.
 (DMG works)

-This serves as the proof that one has a choice to not use a centralized service to manage web bookmarking and note taking.
+This serves as proof that one has a choice to not use a centralized service to manage web bookmarking and note-taking.